onetonfoot/Bonsai.jl/README.md

   * `/api/widget/{id:[0-9]+}`: Define a path variable `id` that only matches integers for this segment
   * `/api/**`: double wildcard matches any number of trailing segments in the request path; must be the last segment in the path

-The type `Params`  can be used to obtain the variables.

 # Middleware

-Middleware is a function of the form `f(stream::HTTP.Stream, next)`, where `next` is the following handler/middleware in the stack.
-Bellow the middleware logs the time taken for each request.
+Middleware is a function of the form `f(stream::HTTP.Stream, next)`, where `next` is the following handler/middleware in the list.
+The bellow the middleware logs the time taken for each request.

 ```julia
 app = App()